Granny Annexe Planning Permission Guide: When Is It Needed?

 You’ll also need to make sure that the works are carried out safely by professionals according to building regulations and apply for an LDC.

-If you’ve done the work without getting planning permission when you needed one, you may be served an enforcement notice.
-This notice will order you to undo all the work that has been carried out and you may also be fined.
 This is why it’s very important to be absolutely certain that you don’t need planning permission before building your granny annexe.
-Even when you have no issues in the short term, if you ever need to sell your property, this can become a real headache.
+Even when you have no issues in the short term, the situation can become a real headache if you ever need to sell your property.
 It’s also worth noting that enforcement notices can be appealed. ⁵

 Size is the most frequent reason for an annexe to be refused permission.
 Most refusals will come down to this factor, so keep the building on the smaller side.
 This shows that the annexe is subordinate to the main home.
 If possible, try to have just one bedroom and one open-plan living room-kitchen.

-One of the main concerns that councils have is that the outbuilding will become its separate dwelling when it has its own access or parking space for example.
+One of the main concerns that councils have is that the outbuilding will become its own separate dwelling when it has its own access or parking space, for example.
 The more you’re able to demonstrate that an ancillary granny annexe can’t be rented out or sold separately in the future, the likelier it is that you’ll get your planning permission approved.
-To really emphasise that the annexe is a part of the main house, build the granny annexe as close to it as possible.
-Try to find other ways to show it’s not an independent building, for example you could use the same water and electric connection that is not metered separately.

 Another important thing that is taken into account is how the building will impact the neighbours.
 This is why you may want to choose a flat roof instead of an apex roof, if there are several neighbours whose properties may be overlooking yours.